karakays/lfcs/README.md

 * `nmtui`: text user interface (on terminal) for network manager.
 * `nmcli`: CLI for network manager.

 `nmtui` and `nmcli` are distro-independent and abstract differences in NICs.
-Any changes are permanent!
+Any changes applied with these tools are permanent!

 ```nmcli device wifi list                                   # list wifi networks in range```
 ```nmcli device wifi connect <ssid>                         # connect to network```